smarinovic/smarinovic.github.io/_posts/2020-06-10-Custom-Encoder.md

-        xor edi, edi             ; clear EDI - used as pointer to decoded shell code destination mov cl, len              ; move length of the shellcode in cl sar cl, 1                ; divide by 2 (since we are skipping every 2nd byte which is \x90) mov edx, esi             ; save pointer to beggining of shellcode from ESI to EDX mov edi, esi             ; save pointer to beggining of shellcode from ESI to EDI
+        xor edi, edi             ; clear EDI - used as pointer to decoded shell code destination mov cl, len              ; move length of the shellcode in cl sar cl, 1                ; divide by 2 (since we are skipping every 2nd byte which is \x90) mov edx, esi             ; save pointer to beginning of shellcode from ESI to EDX mov edi, esi             ; save pointer to beginning of shellcode from ESI to EDI

     decoder_loop:
         mov  al, byte [esi]      ; move one byte from address pointed by ESI